hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/schema-discovery.md

 ```

 Since discovery is enabled, all tables and views in the current schema are included in the persistence
 layer.
-The custom configuration details for the declared tables and views supersedes the discovery
+The custom configuration details for the declared tables and views supersedes the discovery functionality.
-functionality.

-All tables and views &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.
+In short, all tables and views &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

-### Example #4 - Specifying Schemas to Discover
+### Example #5 - Discovering Multiple Schemas

 The configuration indicates that the current schema, as well as two extra ones will be discovered.
 There are also declared tables, views, and DAOs: